sleak-lbl/weekly-emails/items/dl4sci.md

-### Call for Applications: Deep Learning for Science School
+### Call for Applications: Deep Learning for Science School due this Wednesday

 Are you interested in applying deep learning to your science problem?
 Would you like to learn more about the capabilities of deep learning and how to use it in